College Factual by our College Data Analytics Team

 10

-Located in the city of Chicago, Wilbur Wright College is a public college with a medium-sized student population.
+Located in the city of Chicago, Wilbur Wright College is a public college with a moderately-sized student population.
 This college ranks 46th out of 85 colleges for overall quality in the state of Illinois.

 More information about a degree in legal professions from City Colleges of Chicago - Wilbur Wright College